n-j-p/Rpackage/README.md

 # 4. Package checks

-While not unit testing, R provides checks for package consistency with the command line command `R CMD check`.
-The following cause problems for me when running this:
+While not exactly unit testing, R provides checks for package consistency with the command line command `R CMD check`.
+Some of the things `R CMD check` comes up with are not particularly useful (but most are).
+But, in particular, I appreciate the checks for object scoping and global variables, which often get missed (by me) when developing functions and tools in R.

+The following can cause problems when setting up a new R package:

 1. license (1 warning)
 <pre><code>Non-standard license specification: